-Problems With Eyewitness Identification
+Problems With Eyewitness Identification In School Investigations

-Many eyewitness identifications are unreliable and yet a prosecutor may present an ID as an absolute and undeniable fact at trial.
-If your case involves an eyewitness identification, you need a lawyer who knows how to defend against identifications and challenge their credibility in the courtroom.
+Many eyewitness identifications are unreliable and yet school investigators may present an eyewitness ID as an absolute and undeniable fact.
+If your case involves an eyewitness identification, you need a lawyer who knows how to defend against eyewitness identifications and challenge their credibility.

 Stress of the Eyewitness During the Crime

-The human brain is not a camera or video recorder and it cannot record a memory exactly as it was.
+The human brain is not a camera or video recorder, and it cannot record a memory exactly as it was.
 For this reason, the brain will often reconstruct memories without a person even realizing that the memory has been manipulated.
-Accurately remembering a specific face is also particularly challenging for witnesses to crimes or crime victims for the following reasons:
+High profile cases, such as the Michael Brown shooting investigation, indicate that different witnesses will often have divergent accounts as to what happened.